ollamaflow/ollamaflow/README.md

 ### Security and Control
 - **Request type restrictions** - Control embeddings and completions access at frontend and backend levels
 - **Pinned request properties** - Enforce or override parameters for compliance (models, context size, temperature, etc.)
+- **Backend selection** - Force backend selection based on labels attached to incoming requests for compliance and other use cases
 - **Bearer token authentication** for admin APIs
 - **Multi-tenant isolation** through separate virtual frontends